vinayak2012/EMS/README.md

     e) Can search an employee on basis of name(full name = first name + last name) or address.
      Also, both of these need to be exact same as that in database.

+Deliverables:

+1. Web application developed using flask and Jinja

+2. Restful service developed using flask restful

+3. URL definitions of the scenarios (request/response JSONs)

+4. Docker images to be built using Dockerfile

+5. A docker-compose file for booting the applications from a single file